 Our lungs, an intrinsic part of our blood circulatory system, take in oxygen for the combustion of food and they eliminate carbon dioxide from out our bodies.
 A healthy respiration and proper oxygen supply is fundamental for our health and fitness and if we exercise and eat properly, our bodies use oxygen and food efficiently.

 Seeing things with Western eyes, opening the Sen Lines with Thai Massage would mean that we use Thai techniques trying to relax and de-contract knots, tangles, adhesions, tight and contracted muscles, and other tissues and cells of our body.
 By loosening up the cells that surround our blood, nervous, and lymphatic system we give space to an optimal working circulatory system, supplying the body everywhere, extensively, and deeply of oxygen and nutrients.

 In fact, we all know that a poor blood circulation is detrimental to our health and much of our sports and other health activities (including massage) are based on trying to improve our blood circulation.
 For instance, if we have a wound somewhere in our body, blood needs to reach that area to supply nutrients, including anti-bodies to fight off infections, and so on.
 An optimal blood circulation is essential for our health.

-In conclusion we might say that — seen with Western eyes — the Thai Sen Lines are an ancient way of describing the pathways of our blood, lymph and nervous system including the muscles and other bodily tissues that surround and affect them.
+In conclusion we might say that — seen with Western eyes — the Thai Sen Lines are an ancient way of describing the pathways of our blood, lymphatic, and nervous system including the muscles and other bodily tissues that surround and affect them.
 Thai Massage then, is a set of tools to keep the pathways open and unobstructed, in order to give space and ability of free movement and circulation of the vital supply of oxygen and nutrients, and support unhindered nerve activity.